 Regardless of the cause of death, men generally have a higher mortality rate than women.
 In 2016, the World Health Organization Statistics revealed that men had a shorter life expectancy than women in all countries (Wang et al.,2010).
 Depending on the region under review, the risk factors involved are slightly different.
 Disease trends are well recognized and studied as contributing factors to the lower life expectancy in men.
 These trends, many times, are affected by income level and other socio-economic determinants.
 Men from high-income countries appear to have a relatively higher life expectancy than those from low-income countries.
 In developed countries, non-communicable diseases are the main causes of men's death; in underdeveloped countries, communicable diseases take that position.
 Male-specific disease conditions are another discourse point in men’s health.
 This, in addition to health stats records suggesting that men have higher morbidity and mortality from hypertension, diabetes, coronary heart disease, and cancer.

 In recent times, hormone-related medical conditions have gained prominence in men’s health.
 From childhood to adulthood, there are different hormones regulating growth and development in men.
-Hormonal influence on men’s health is more pronounced at puberty (embed the link to ‘Puberty’ article).
+Hormonal influence on men’s health is more pronounced at puberty.
 This stage of transitioning to adolescence witnesses an interplay of hormonal regulations responsible for the development of secondary sex characteristics.
 Hormone-producing glands play important roles during these life stages.
 The thyroid hormones and gonadal hormones are responsible for major physiological actions as men age.
 If these hormone complexes are healthy, men have a better chance at living a quality lifestyle for a lifetime.